eisfeuer/modutram/README.md

 #### handleTerminals
 The `handleTerminals()` function will be called when you module is part of a terminal group.
 A terminal group include the module where a vehicle stops and all modules where passengers leaves the vehicle or are waiting for it.
 The `handleTerminals()` function has one parameter `terminalGroup`.
 Terminal Models MUST to be added via the `terminalGroup` model.
 Otherwise there won't be bind each other to a valid terminal group.
+The `handleTerminals()` may be called twice (for each side).
+The game will crash when two same lane models are place.
+So be aware of it.
+You can check if terminals already placed eather with `hasTerminals()` or with `hasTerminalsLeft` and `hasTerminalsRight`

 ##### Properties
 The `terminalGroup` has three properties: